arthurbolsoni/Purple-adblock/README.md

 Adblock for the purple website using server side signature

-i think that it could run all in client side. but anyway need translate the python for js and try.
+I think that it could run all in client side. but anyway need translate the python for js and try.

 ## Development
 The project was builded in python3.8.